 One of the workflow scheduler services/applications operating on the Hadoop cluster is Apache Oozie.
 It is used to handle Hadoop tasks such as Hive, Sqoop, SQL, MapReduce, and HDFS operations such as distcp.
 It is a system that manages the workflow of jobs that are reliant on each other.
 Users can design Directed Acyclic Graphs of processes here, which can be performed in Hadoop in parallel or sequentially.

-Apache Oozie is also quite adaptable.
+Apache Oozie is one of the workflow orchestration tools that are quite adaptable.
 Jobs can be simply started, stopped, suspended, and restarted.
 Rerunning failed processes is a breeze with Oozie.
 It’s even possible to bypass a failed node entirely.

 Key Features of Apache Oozie: